 - Dove – Dove launched a Snapchat campaign in October 2014 as part of its promotion of the annual “Self-Esteem Weekend.”
 Dove bucked the trend of major advertisers at that time, who were worried about the initial Snapchat use for teen sexting.

 Snapchat Branding is Special

-The Dove example shows how easy is was in the beginning to dismiss Snapchat as a teen sexting system and a quickly fading fad that was no challenge to other social media.
+The Dove example shows how easy it was, in the beginning, to dismiss Snapchat as a teen sexting system and a quickly fading fad that was no challenge to other social media.
 Facebook certainly did not see Snapchat as a quickly fading fad.

 It was only a matter of time before advertisers would catch on and Snapchat would start seriously monetizing the traffic, which they are now doing.
 Moreover, Facebook noticed the daily usage of Facebook amongst teens was decreasing.
 They were spending more time using Snapchat.
 Unfortunately for Facebook, the Snapchat owners declined the Facebook offer.
 Snapchat use continued to grow after that.

-New York Fashion Week attendees used Snapchat extensively to provide Snapchat users with an “insider” view of the fashion show and the activities surrounding the event.
+At New York Fashion Week, attendees have used Snapchat extensively to provide Snapchat users with an “insider” view of the fashion show and the activities surrounding the event.
 This live event is restricted to only major fashion buyers who clamour to attend.
-With Snapchat coverage, any teenage girl or young woman could get the digital version of a front row seat.
+With Snapchat coverage, any user with an interest in fashion or the event could get the digital version of a front-row seat